nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </summary>

   <div class="command-content">
-  Shows a list of all persons in StaffSync.
+  You can see a list of all persons in StaffSync.

   <br>
   <br>